WyriHaximus/OctopressPiwik/README.md

 # OctopressPiwik

-This allows you to make use [Piwik](http://piwik.org/) anaylitics in your octopress powered site.
+This allows you to make use [Piwik](http://piwik.org/) analytics in your octopress powered site.

 ## Installing